TidalCub/Uni-PHP/README.md

 # Alpaca Peruleon Cafe

-This is a PHP website for an mobile / online ordering of a coffee shop.
+This is a PHP website for an mobile/online ordering of a coffee shop.

-This is a university moduel.
+This is a university module.

 # Login, Sign Up and accounts